datalad/datalad-blog/README.md

 ## Contribute an article

-The contribute an article, clone this DataLad dataset.
-If you you have Hugo installed, you could follow [their instruction to create new content](https://gohugo.io/commands/hugo_new_content/).
+To contribute an article, clone this DataLad dataset.
+If you have Hugo installed, you could follow [their instruction to create new content](https://gohugo.io/commands/hugo_new_content/).
 Otherwise, create a new directory under `content/posts/`.
 The name of the directory will be the